zenwalk/feralfilehosting/Feral Wiki/Other software/Cygwin - Linux tools on Windows/readme.md

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Cygwin%20-%20Linux%20tools%20on%20Windows/6.png)

-Cygwin will now download the files lists.
+Cygwin will now download the file lists.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Cygwin%20-%20Linux%20tools%20on%20Windows/7.png)

-IF this is the first time you have installed Cygwin you will see this Alert.
+If this is the first time you have installed Cygwin you will see this Alert.
 It is not an error, simply a warning.
 Click OK to continue.

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/Other%20software/Cygwin%20-%20Linux%20tools%20on%20Windows/alert.png)

 ### Step 2: Select out packages

 This is what you will see once you have completed Step 1.
-This screen can seem quite overwhelming at first, but it is quite simple.
+This screen can seem quite overwhelming at first, but it is quite simple once you know how to navigate it.

-**Important note:**By default Cygwin will only install the basic and critical files it needs to run.
+**Important note:** By default Cygwin will only install the basic and critical files it needs to run.

-We want to install these programs:
+We want to install these programs so we will have to find and select them for installation:

 ~~~
 cygrunsrv